 The ISO/IEC 10646:2020 character set, which Python supports, includes characters that can effectively hide adjoining text.
 Such characters set text display direction left-to-right or right-to-left but are invisible unless the editor or display program is instructed to mnemonically display them.
 If left-to-right is the current default direction and a right-to-left character (RLI) is used, subsequent text will visually replace the text preceding the RLI character.

-The following example, taken from [1], shows code with the invisible characters denoted visibly by +LRI, +PDI, +RLOHowever, the code will be displayed to the human reader as:
+The following example, taken from [1], shows code with the invisible characters denoted visibly by +LRI, +PDI, +RLO, where these denotations stand for the zero-space Unicode control characters:

+<LRI> Left-to-Right Isolate

+<PDI> Pop Directional Isolate

+<RLO> Right-to-Left Isolate

+Acclevel = `user’ if acclevel != ‘none+RLO+LRI’: # Check if admin+PDI+LRI’ and acclevel!= ‘user print(“You are an admin.”)

+Due to the direction-changing characters, the code will be displayed to the human reader as:

 acclevel = "user"

 if acclevel != 'none’ and acclevel != 'user’ # Check if admin

 print("You are an admin.")